The Hybrid Reality

 - Testing should borrow more agility where it improves feedback loops, automation, and incremental learning.

-- Governance should borrow from both: enough structure to protect the enterprise, enough flexibility to avoid descending into bureaucratic theater.
+- Governance should borrow from both: enough structure to protect the enterprise, enough flexibility to avoid turning into bureaucratic dinner theater.

 A Brief, Necessary Word About SAFe

-What it does not reliably solve is the real friction of shared environments, integrated testing, consolidated release governance, and the awkward collision between iterative development and regulated enterprise controls.
+What it does not reliably solve is the real friction of shared environments, integrated testing, consolidated release governance, dependency collisions, and the awkward marriage between iterative development and regulated enterprise controls.

-In that world, the real world, throwing more framework at the problem is often just process theater wearing a lanyard.
+In the real world, throwing more framework at those problems can become process theater wearing a lanyard.

 You can’t SAFe your way out of a shared test environment.